Engineering-Research-and-Development/dsp-true-connector/doc/edc-integration/README.md

 ## EDC Samples preparation and communication

-You can use this [TC Postman collection](https://github.com/Engineering-Research-and-Development/dsp-true-connector/edc-integration/edc-sample.postman_collection.json) for the requests.
+You can use this [EDC Postman collection](edc-sample.postman_collection.json) for the requests.

 The first 4 requests add an asset to the provider:<br/>
 ![EDC provider preparation](edc-provider-preparation.png)